355 Tasting Notes

 Picked this this morning because I wanted a new puerh but didn’t want to go to the trouble of breaking a cake.
 This is very tasty and sweet.
 I am not sure just how sweet because I added sugar so it is very sweet.
 I’m afraid I am not getting the specific notes in the steepster write up but it is good.

-I steeped this once in an 18oz teapot with 6.9g leaf and 190 degree water for 3 min.
+I brewed this once in an 18oz teapot with 7.1g leaf and boiling water for 30 sec.

 I brewed this once in an 18oz teapot with 3 tsp leaf and 175 degree water for 3 min.

-I steeped this tea six times in a 207ml Taiwan Clay Teapot with 9.2g leaf and boiling water.
+I brewed this six times in a 220ml gaiwan with 8.2g leaf and boiling water.
 I steeped it for 10 sec, 5 sec, 10 sec, 15 sec, 20 sec, and 30 sec.
-Had I wanted to continue I would guess that the tea had another four to six steeps in it.
-I stopped because I have had way too much caffeine today already.
+It did have strength going for it in the early steeps but that did not last.
+I think I would have gotten another four steeps out of this tea.

 This tea is certainly one of the best oolong teas I have ever tasted.
 It tastes strongly of coconut and berries or fruity notes.
 There is only a hint of that characteristic oolong bitterness.
 This is damn good tea.
 I will have to buy more when I use up my coupon for Mandala tea.